The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 • What are your strengths and weaknesses?

-• Which objectives were embedded and revisited?
+• Which objectives are embedded and revisited?

-• What interventions are carried out in the school?
+• What in-school interventions are carried out?

 • When we walk around what will we see being taught in maths?